tomernahum/CUNYFirst-Schedule-Builder-Userbot/readme.md

 11) Periodically check cunyfirst yourself to see if you have signed up for the classes and then stop the program (no automatic stopping yet)
 12) Exit the program by pressing control+C on the terminal

 I am not responsible if cunyfirst bans your ip or something like that.
-Use at your own risk
+Use at your own risk.

+.

+please note that the userbot basically breaks if your internet is being really, but it will keep being attempted every interval.

+note that I did not reasearch how selenium actually works before writing this, I just tried to get something made quickly, so don't judge me too hard for the quality